rockettheme/docs/Docs/joomla/extensions/roksprocket/headlines_mode.md

 4. **Preview Length** sets the amount of words you wish to limit the preview to within the module's article display.

-5. **Arrow Navigation** configures the arrow naviagtion behavior in the module.
+5. **Arrow Navigation** configures the arrow navigation behavior in the module.

 6. The **Animation** dropdown gives you the ability to set the type of animation that happens during transitions from one feature to the next.